Blnix/AutoSprint/README.md

 AutoSprint is a tool designed to automate sprint in different kind of games, by simulating a keypress.

-    Automated Sprint Planning: AutoSprint generates a sprint plan based on your team's capacity and the complexity of your tasks, ensuring efficient utilization of resources.

-    Task Assignment and Prioritization: Assign tasks to team members and prioritize them based on urgency and importance, ensuring a balanced workload.

-    Real-time Sprint Tracking: Visualize your sprint progress with interactive charts and dashboards, tracking completion rates and identifying potential bottlenecks.

-    Integrations with Popular Platforms: Seamlessly integrate AutoSprint with popular project management tools like Jira, Asana, and Trello, maintaining a centralized view of your sprints.

 ##Installation

 To install AutoSprint, follow these steps: